dzhavat/dzhavat.github.io/_posts/2019-08-05-how-to-add-curves-to-your-website.md

 The most important code here is the `transform` property in the `::after` element.

-Using the [`scaleY()`](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/scaleY) function I can transform the image along the y-axis.
-So specifying `-1` as a value will flip it.
-The same can be achieved by using `rotateX(180deg)`.
+Using the [`rotateX()`](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/rotateX) function I can rotate the image along its horizontal axis.
+This feels intuitive because the value is an angle and specifying `180deg` as a value will flip it.

+*Note*: In a previous version of this code I used `scaleY(-1)` to achieve the same thing.
+This works as well but, as [Andrew Bone](https://dev.to/link2twenty/comment/dn6f) points out, `rotateX` is more readable and easier to understand.

 There’s one weird thing worth mentioning here.
 You might’ve noticed that the background image of the `::after` element is set to `center bottom`.
-This is kinda strange because one would think the correct positioning should be `center top` since we move the element down but want to place its background image as close to the top as possible. `center bottom` is actually correct in this case because the element is flipped (remember `scaleY(-1)`?), so its bottom is now on the top.
-You can observe this by setting the `height` and `bottom` to say 150px so the element is bigger than the size of the background image.
+This is kinda strange because one would think the correct positioning should be `center top` since we move the element down but want to place its background image as close to the top as possible. `center bottom` is actually correct in this case because the element is flipped (remember `rotateX(180deg)`?), so its bottom is now on the top.
+You can observe this by setting the `height` and `bottom` to say 150px so the element is bigger than its background image.

 Here’s the final result ([CodePen](https://codepen.io/dzhavat/full/jgGrgv)):